liferay/liferay-frontend-projects/dxp/architecture/rich_text_editors.md

 > Provides an interface for setting the editor's configuration

-Currently, you can implement `EditorConfigContributor` to [Modify an Editor’s Configuration](https://portal.liferay.dev/docs/7-0/tutorials/-/knowledge_base/t/modifying-an-editors-configuration).
+Currently, you can implement `EditorConfigContributor` to [Modify an Editor's Configuration](https://portal.liferay.dev/docs/7-0/tutorials/-/knowledge_base/t/modifying-an-editors-configuration).

 ```java
 @Component(